 Lower berths are more expensive than the upper berths.
 There are both air-conditioned and fan second class carriages.
 There are also second class carriages for women only though.
 Male children up to the age of eight can travel with a parent or guardian.
 There are a toilet and washbasin in every carriage.
 Tickets are easier to get for second class though we recommend you book 30 days in advance for second class sleepers.

 Third class train travel in Thailand is basic but ultra-cheap.
 The carriages have hard double seats in two rows down the carriage and are fan-cooled though, the open windows give a nice breeze.
-There is a toilet and washbasin in each carriage.
+There are a toilet and washbasin in each carriage.
 The third class trains make many stops at small stations where vendors enter the train to sell snacks.
 The third class carriages are usually crowded but incredibly cheap.
 You buy your ticket on the day of travel.

 The first and second class trains from Hualamphong to Chiang Mai, Hat Yai, and Nong Khai have restaurant cars where meals cost 100-200 baht.
 You can bring your own food but you can not consume alcohol on trains in Thailand.
 Pets are only allowed in second class fan & third-class carriages.

 The ticket windows are either side of the departure board and are open from 05.00-23.00 daily.
 The staff can communicate in basic English and you can book advance tickets and buy same-day travel tickets.
 They accept Credit cards.
 You will need your passport to buy tickets.